jeobrien/github-status-notifier/README.md

 ## What it does

 - Desktop notifications when a CI build passes, fails, gets approved, or is merged
-- Popup shows the status of each PR and links to it
+- Popup shows the status of each PR and links to it (click on Desktop notifications to go to the tab)

 *You need to add a token in the options on setup.*